WebexCC-SA/TroubleshootingSummit/docs/main/AI_Lab_Aut_Mission2.md

 4. From the Integrations list select AI Agent.
     ![Profiles](../graphics/Lab1_AI_Agent/2.12.gif)

 5. For now, save the flow and **Make it live**.
 We will return to configuring this flow later.
-Creating it now is necessary to complete configurations in the AI Studio Portal.
+Creating it now is necessary to complete the Action configurations in the AI Studio Portal.
     ![Profiles](../graphics/Lab1_AI_Agent/2.13.gif)

 ### Task 2.
 Configure Action in the AI Studio.